phadej/cabal-extras/cabal-docspec/MANUAL.md

 -- prop> \xs -> sort xs == (sort . sort) (xs :: [Int])
 ```

-The lambda abstraction is not optional by default.
+The lambda abstraction is required by default.
-cabal-docspec will automatically qualify over variables
+cabal-docspec will quantify over variables
 passed in with **\--property-variables** command line flag.

 With **--property-variables xs** the following will work: